VallieTracy/Visualizing-Global-Weather-Analysis-Repo/README.md

 ## Background

-In my previous repo `Global-Weather-Analysis`, I first created a csv file of weather patterns for 600+ cities across the globe.
+In my previous repo `Global-Weather-Analysis`, I created a csv file of weather patterns for 600+ cities across the globe.
 I then performed linear regressions on the data, looking at Temperature, Cloudiness, Humidity, & Wind Speed, across both the Northern and Southern Hemispheres.

+## Objectives

+In this repo, my goal was to create a seven-page dashboard that visualized the data thru graphs and written observation.

 ![Images/landingResize.png](Images/11-Web_Homework_Instructions_Images_landing-lg.png)